Bahrain deadlocked talks saved from brink, some hope for progress

 'WHAT DIALOGUE?'

-Last Wednesday's meeting was only a first step in efforts to address a long list of grievances among Shi'ite Muslims highly skeptical of the government's sincerity in wanting to end the crisis.
+Last Wednesday's meeting was only a first step in efforts to address a long list of grievances among Shi'ite Muslims highly sceptical of the government's sincerity in wanting to end the crisis.

-Bahrain's Shi'ites have long complained of political and economic marginalization, an accusation the government denies.
+Bahrain's Shi'ites have long complained of political and economic marginalisation, an accusation the government denies.

 On Friday, hundreds of men and women holding Bahrain's flags and photos of protesters killed in the security crackdown took to the streets in the Shi'ite village of Diraz.
 Some shouted "Down with Hamad", referring to the king.